varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    The Varnish distribution includes several utility programs that you will use in this course.
-   You will learn how to use this programs as you progress, but it is useful to have a brief introduction about them before we start.
+   You will learn how to use these programs as you progress, but it is useful to have a brief introduction about them before we start.

    .. varnishd

    The central block of Varnish is the Varnish daemon ``varnishd``.
-   This daemon accepts HTTP requests from clients, sends requests to a backend and caches the returned objects.
+   This daemon accepts HTTP requests from clients, sends requests to a backend, caches the returned objects and replies to the client request.
    ``varnishd`` is further explained in the `Varnish Architecture`_ section.

    .. varnishtest

    ``varnishtest`` is a script driven program used to test your Varnish installation.
-   ``varnishtest`` is very powerful because it allows you to create mock-ups of clients and backends to interact with your actual Varnish configuration.
+   ``varnishtest`` is very powerful because it allows you to create client mock-ups, fetch content from mock-up or real backends, interact with your actual Varnish configuration, and assert the expected behaviour.
-   ``varnishtest`` is also very useful to learn more about Varnish's behavior.
+   ``varnishtest`` is also very useful to learn more about the behavior of Varnish.
-   Therefore, ``varnishtest`` is used along the book as main testbed.
+   Therefore, ``varnishtest`` is used throughout the book as main testbed.

    .. varnishadm